 There are many items on your helicopter that rotate and pivot.
 For a shaft to pivot or rotate, it must turn inside a bushing or ball bearing.
 Bushings offer weight savings and are inexpensive, but they wear out much faster than ball bearings.
 Once worn out, the fit is sloppy and results in unwanted movement, play, or vibration in the component - the helicopters worst enemies.

+Bushings therefore have to fit tight around the shaft that is rotating inside them to eliminate excessive amounts of play.
+This “tight fit” leads to the other problem with bushings, they have substantial amounts of drag so more power is lost due to friction.
 When you are starting out, you certainly don’t have to get a RC helicopter kit with a huge number of ball bearings, but you should know the areas of the helicopter that really should or must use ball bearings.
 What is a huge number?
-Top of the line RC helicopters can have bearing counts of 60 or more bearings.
+Top of the line collective pitch RC helicopters can have bearing counts of 60 or more bearings.

 It is actually pretty simple to figure out what components on a RC helicopter should have ball bearings.
 Just ask yourself this question: